leemason/larastaller/README.md

 This will:

 - Run through requirements for all versions, test them and report any errors.
-- Request via console questions, passwords, choices and true/false fields all of the data requested by each task
+- Request via console questions, passwords, choices and true/false fields all of the data requested by each task**
 - Resolve each task class and perform the tasks ```handle()``` function
 - If a task throws and exception, the install will cease
 - If all tasks complete successfully save the installation details into the ```storage_path('installation.json');``` file
 - Report the install as a success and exit

+** This wont happen if you provide the option ```--path``` which can point to a json encoded file of key > value pairs for input values.
+This is especially useful during a deployment process where ```--no-interaction``` is used.

 ```
 php artisan installer:changes $version